Whale Shark in Holbox: Best Season, Rules and How to Book Your Tour

 - Warm weather and generally calm seas, though waves may occur.

-- Some tropical showers are common, but tours run as long as conditions are safe.
+- Some tropical showers are common, but tours run if conditions are safe.

 Where Can You See Whale Sharks in Holbox?

-Although tours depart from Holbox Island, the best whale shark sightings happen far offshore in open sea areas, near the Gulf of Mexico and the northern tip of the Yucatán Peninsula.
+Although tours depart from Holbox Island, sightings usually happen in open sea areas near the Gulf of Mexico and the northern Yucatán Peninsula.

 Where Do the Tours Depart From?

-- Cancun & Riviera Maya: Full packages include private transportation, ferry tickets, and the whale shark tour.
+- Cancun & Riviera Maya: Packages include private transportation, ferry, and the tour.

 Other Wildlife You May Spot